Process Documentation Examples + How-to Guide

 ... and bottom line.
 Every single hour counts.

-Process documentation outlines how to do a job or task—documenting your standards of practice—in a format that’s easy for other teams and employees to follow.
+Process documentation is the first step.
+It outlines how to do a job or task—documenting your standards of practice—in a format that’s easy for other team members to follow.

 What is process documentation?